 Declining your Acceptance

-If you decide not to enroll at Michigan Tech, email email@example.com or call 888-688-1885 to let us know.
-Your notification will cancel your application, refund your $100 enrollment deposit (if canceled prior to May 1), and cancel your housing application (if applicable).
+If you decide not to enroll at Michigan Tech, email firstname.lastname@example.org or call or text 906-813-4035 to let us know.
+Your notification will cancel your application for admission and your housing application (if applicable).
 Any scholarships or financial aid awarded to you will also be canceled.
 In addition, you will stop receiving notifications and reminders from the University.

 Paying for college is a big deal.
 Financing your education is made possible by four types of funding sources: